tarwn/lessthandot-hugo/blogs/content/posts/2009-05-08-disaster-recovery-for-reporting-services.md

 ECHO RS             = %RS% >>%LOGFILE%
 ECHO. >>%LOGFILE%
 ```
 Really the only thing you would need to do is change the REPORTSERVER variable to the remote instance and run this batch file.
 It will deploy based on the RSS scripts in each directory the objects in the order they are required.
 This is typically, Folder, Data Source and Report at a minimum.
-I&#8217;m not all that great with recursive loops through directories in batch so I wrote a VBScript script to handle the replace.
+I'm not all that great with recursive loops through directories in batch so I wrote a VBScript script to handle the replace.
 Why not really?
 The file is created already and we can simply read the contents in, replace the path and then run the cmd.
 If you want to write some other method to simplify the number of objects being called, then go for it.
 This to me just seemed as simple sense the work has already been done.

 Here is the code for AlterDestSRV.vbs